vojtatom/diploma/texts/formats.md

 + BIM https://www.koncepcebim.cz/koncepce
 + IFC https://www.bimfo.cz/Aktuality/Myty-o-BIM-Co-je-a-co-neni-IFC.aspx

+TODO find more cities and describe their system of opendata + add some formats bellow.

 ---
+State of opendata for Prague:

 ## 3D models

 The available 3D models can be conceptually divided into three catheories - either we talk about buildings, briges or other human-made features, then there are trees and flora in general, and the last cathegory is the terrain.